-Finalists will be invited to a Scholarship Awards lunch at the Hyatt Regency Perth Hotel in August 2018, where the winners will be announced.
+Finalists will be invited to a WA Mining Club Scholarship Awards lunch at the Hyatt Regency Perth Hotel in August 2018, where the winners will be announced.

 The selection of each scholarship recipient is completed by a panel from the scholarship co-sponsor and a representative of the WA Mining Club.
-The selection process considers the applicant’s academic and/or work record, personal circumstances, financial need for a scholarship, commitment to his/her chosen career and potential to achieve a position of leadership in, or significant contribution to, the mining industry.
-Short-listed candidates are required to attend an interview with the selection panel, and are expected to provide names of referees.
+The selection panel considers the applicant’s

-The scholarships (other than the Indigenous scholarship) are open to any University student who possesses a firm commitment to working at a professional level in a technical discipline within the mining industry.
-It is intended that the scholarships for University students will be awarded to students who have completed their first year but are not in their final year of tertiary study.
-Consideration will also be given to first or final year students who can demonstrate financial hardship or whose socio-economic, cultural, geographic or personal circumstances may affect their capacity to pursue a tertiary education.
+All applicants must possess a firm commitment to working at a professional level in a technical discipline within the mining industry.
+It is intended that the scholarships for university students will be awarded to students who have completed at least their first year of tertiary study.
+Consideration will also be given to first year students who can demonstrate financial hardship or whose cultural, geographic or personal circumstances may affect their capacity to pursue a tertiary education.

-It is intended that the Indigenous scholarship will be awarded to an indigenous student pursuing post-secondary school study, either at TAFE or University.
-Consideration will also be given to students who will undertake Year 12 in 2018 who can demonstrate a strong desire to work in the mining industry after finishing High School and who have the potential to become leaders in their community.
+It is intended that the Indigenous scholarships will be awarded to an indigenous student pursuing post-high school study, either at TAFE (including apprenticeships) or at university.
+Consideration will also be given to students who will undertake Year 11 or Year 12 in 2019 who can demonstrate a strong desire to work in the mining industry after finishing high school and who have the potential to become leaders in their community.

 The scholarships will not be available to holders of a similar scholarship or bursary in 2019.

 Applicants can apply for more than one scholarship but can only win one scholarship.
-Please ensure you address the selection criteria carefully if you are choosing multiple scholarships.
+Please ensure you address the selection criteria carefully if you want to apply for multiple scholarships.
 You can apply for each scholarship individually using a separate application form each time (e.g. if you wish to give a different personal statement).
 Alternatively you can apply for multiple scholarships on the one application form.